ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: faq}
 {: #faq-fs-access-mode}

 Yes.
 When you create a file share, you must specify the access control mode.
-It can either be based on Security Groups, which restrict the access to the file share to specific resources in the VPC.
+It can be based on Security Groups, which restrict the access to the file share to specific resources in the VPC.
 Or the access mode can allow for VPC-wide file share mounting.
 For more information, see [Mount target access modes](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-mount-access-mode).

 ## Performance questions
 {: #file-storage-vpc-performance-questions}